kubernetes-sigs/kustomize/site/content/en/docs/Reference/API/Kustomization File/namePrefix.md

 * **namePrefix** (string)

-    NamePrefix will add a prefix the names of all resources mentioned in the Kustomization file including generated resources such as ConfigMaps and Secrets.
+    NamePrefix will add a prefix to the names of all resources mentioned in the Kustomization file including generated resources such as ConfigMaps and Secrets.

 [Tasks section]: /docs/tasks/namespaces_and_names/